patarkf/wp-async-cli/README.md

 # Node.js WordPress Command Line Wrapper

-A littleThis is a small Node.js wrapper used to asynchronously interact with the WP-CLI, which is the command line interface for WordPress.
+This is a small Node.js wrapper used to asynchronously interact with the WP-CLI, which is the command line interface for WordPress.

 ## Introduction